DmitryBurnaev/starlette-web/docs/notes/anyio_structured_concurrency.md

 ## Cancellation and timeouts

-Trio/Anyio specifically point out on utils for cancellation of asynchronous tasks and handling timeouts.
+Trio/Anyio specifically emphasize on utils for cancellation of asynchronous tasks and handling timeouts.
 So much, actually, that both of these functionalities are implemented with a same class `CancelScope`.
 Consider the following: